Vivek (actor): Later work (2008–2021)

+Vivek's unprecedented death during the middle of the principal photography of Indian 2 meant that the remaining portions involving Vivek had to be wrapped up by bringing on board another person resembling similar to Vivek and as a result the director of the film S. Shankar roped in Kovai Babu as a like-to-like replacement.
+Kovai Babu eventually completed his film portions in both Indian 2 and Indian 3 by acting as a body double for late actor Vivek.
+Vivek's scenes were completed with Kovai Babu being the body double and his face digitally morphed to resemble Vivek.
+Due to Vivek's deaths before production of Indian 2 could be completed, Shankar decided to use visual effects to complete his remaining scenes.

+Through his career, he had acted in over 222 films.

 Filmography

 Personal life

-Vivek married Arulselvi, with whom he had three children: Amritha Nandini, Tejaswini and Prasanna Kumar.
-Prasanna Kumar died in 2015, aged 13, due to complications arising from dengue fever and brain fever.
-His friend Cell Murugan was his frequent costar.
+Vivek married Arulselvi, with whom he had five children: Amritha Nandini, Tejaswini, Prasanna Kumar, Prashanthini, and Prathana.
+Prasanna Kumar died in 2015, aged 13, due to complications arising from meningitis.
+Prashanthini and Prathana were twins born in 2017.
+This was confirmed by his wife in a TV interview.
+His friend Cell Murugan was his frequent co star.

 Death and state funeral

 On 16 April 2021, Vivek experienced breathlessness and chest pain and was admitted to a SIMS Hospital in Chennai after falling unconscious at home.
 Doctors deemed him critical and discovered that he had a thrombosis with 100% blockage in the left anterior descending artery, which caused congestive heart failure.
 Following an angioplasty, he died in hospital on 17 April 2021 at the age of 59.
 He was given a state funeral amidst large crowds near his residence in Virugambakkam, Chennai.
 A day prior to the attack, Vivek received Bharat Biotech's Covaxin and campaigned for vaccination against COVID-19.
 This led to speculation that his death may be linked to the vaccine, however the National Human Rights Commission ruled out any link between the vaccine and his heart attack, and instead related to hypertension.
 Vivek's funeral took place in Chennai with full state honours.